Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it retrieves general opportunity information (client, dates, amount, probability, status).
-However, it does not differentiate from sibling boond_opportunities_get, which likely also retrieves opportunity data, causing potential confusion.
+The description clearly states the tool retrieves general information of an opportunity, listing example fields like client, dates, amount, probability, status.
+However, it does not explicitly differentiate from sibling tools like boond_opportunities_get, which may have overlapping functionality.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.